mrabarnett/mrab-regex/regex_3/Features.rst

         >>> regex.match(r"(?i)stra\N{LATIN SMALL LETTER SHARP S}e", "STRASSE").span()
         (0, 7)

-* Approximate "fuzzy" matching (Hg issue 12)
+* Approximate "fuzzy" matching (Hg issue 12, Hg issue 41)

     Regex usually attempts an exact match, but sometimes an approximate, or "fuzzy", match is needed, for those cases where the text being searched may contain errors in the form of inserted, deleted or substituted characters.

-    A fuzzy regex specifies which types of errors are permitted, and, optionally, the maximum permitted number of each type.
+    A fuzzy regex specifies which types of errors are permitted, and, optionally, either the minimum and maximum or only the maximum permitted number of each type.
+(You cannot specify only a minimum.)

     The 3 types of error are: